SFDO-Tooling/MetaDeploy/CONTRIBUTING.rst

     cp env.example $VIRTUAL_ENV/bin/postactivate

-Edit this file to change ``DJANGO_SECRET_KEY`` and ``DJANGO_HASHID_SALT`` to any two different arbitrary string values, and to edit the following environment variables (if you're an OddBird, you can find these values in the shared Keybase team folder -- ``metadeploy/env``)::
+Edit this file to change ``DJANGO_SECRET_KEY`` and ``DJANGO_HASHID_SALT`` to any two different arbitrary string values.
+Also set ``DB_ENCRYPTION_KEY``.
+Edit the following environment variables
+(if you're an OddBird, you can find these values in the shared Keybase team folder -- ``metadeploy/env``)::

     export BUCKETEER_AWS_ACCESS_KEY_ID=...